llogiq/llogiq.github.io/_drafts/fast.md

 ```Rust
 let bot = a(usizex2(i, i), usizex2(j, j+1));
 ```
 for a nice 20% speedup.
+Note that the official Rust version *can* use nightly and thus SIMD.
+In a few weeks this interim version can be replaced again, yielding to the faster official version.

 ### k_nucleotide